Billotais/bilat.xyz/vita.md

 The version with the smallest distance is the better one.

-Moreover, we can also use another metrics, the Signal-to-Noise ration (SNR), defined as :
+Moreover, we can also use another metric, the Signal-to-Noise ratio (SNR), defined as :

 $$SNR(x,y)=10\times\log_{10}\left(\frac{\| y \|_2^2}{\| x-y \|_2^2}\right)$$